Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully

-It is important to note how, even though the clusters have been sorted according to the initial mass, the curves at the end are not in the same order in either of the panels of Fig. \ref{fig:massloss}.
-This is more evident in the right hand panel, where the start of the evolution is normalized to the initial mass.
+It is important to note how, even though the clusters have been sorted according to the initial mass, the curves at the end are not in the same order in either of the top panels of Fig. \ref{fig:massloss}.
 The local tidal field of a realistic dwarf galaxy affects each cluster differently, and the long-term evolution of the clusters cannot be determined unambiguously only by the initial mass.
 In N-body simulation \citep{2003MNRAS.340..227B}, the mass-loss rate depends for example on the initial density profile of the cluster.

 In our set of 20 long-lived clusters, the clusters lost between 25\% and 70\% of their mass by the end of the simulation.
-This mass-loss can therefore explain some of the spread in the $M/L_\mathrm{V}$ values of the evolved clusters.
+Meanwhile, the median stellar mass increased at least 15\% and up to a factor of two.
+This long-term dynamical loss of low-mass stars can therefore explain some of the spread in the $M/L_\mathrm{V}$ values of the evolved clusters in Fig. \ref{fig:MtoL}.
 As a caveat, the clusters in our simulations are modelled using softened gravitational dynamics which underestimate the strength of close two-body encounters.
+Gravitational softening also precludes stellar multiples from hardening, hindering their regulating role as sinks and sources of energy in the evolving clusters.
 As a result, the clusters cannot undergo a dynamical core-collapse that may occur in later stages of the evolution of star clusters.